quilime/studiospace.io/room.md

 ## Room Sublet

-2-month sublet available in room in artist live/work loft.
+We are Gabriel (M/37) and Stephanie (F/36).
+Stephanie is an artist working full time on her MFA at Stanford.
+Gabe is an artist and designer and works out of the space, but will be traveling most of October.
+We're looking for someone for Oct and Nov to sublet a private room in the second level of our loft+gallery.
 The room features a built-in twinXL bed.

+2-month sublet

 Available October and November

-$ 1600 per month, all utilities and WiFi included
+$ 1600 per month, all utilities and internet included

 Features of the main space:

   - 30+ foot ceilings
   - North/South facing windows (all-day natural light)
   - Skylights
-  - WIFI
-  - Music Studio
-  - Restroom/Dressing Room w/Full Length Mirror
+  - Restroom w/Full Length Mirror
   - Kitchen
   - Minifridge
   - Cafe/Coffee Shop in building